Semidefinite programming relaxations and debiasing for MAXCUT-based clustering: Theory

-Using local analyses, we will show in Theorems~\ref{thm::exprate},~\ref{thm::expratenew}, and Corollary~\ref{coro::misexp}, the misclassification errors decay exponentially in the SNR parameter $s^2$~\eqref{eq::SNR2}.
-Before presenting these results, we briefly discuss the spectral clustering result in Corollary~\ref{coro::SVD}, where we show that the signs of the coefficients of the leading eigenvector $v_1$ of $YY^T$ correctly estimate the partition of the vertices, up to $O(n/s^2)$ misclassified vertices in view of~\eqref{eq::trend}. \begin{corollary}\textnormal{ {\bf {[cf. Theorem~\ref{thm::SVD}]}}} Denote by $v_1$ the leading unit-norm eigenvector of $YY^T$.
-Under the conditions stated in Theorem~\ref{thm::SDPmain} (or Theorem~\ref{thm::exprate}), we have with probability at least $1-2 \exp(-c n)$, for some absolute constant $c$, the signs of the coefficients of $v_1$ correctly estimate the partition of the vertices into two clusters, up to $O(\xi^2 n)$ misclassified vertices, where we set $\xi^2 \asymp 1/s^2$ as in~\eqref{eq::trend} for $\xi = \Omega(1/n)$ as in \eqref{eq::Varprofilepreview}. \end{corollary}
+Moreover, Corollary~\ref{coro::SVD} shows that the signs of the coefficients of the leading eigenvector $v_1$ of $YY^T$ correctly estimate the partition of the vertices, up to $O(n/s^2)$ misclassified vertices in view of~\eqref{eq::trend}.
+As such, the misclassification error is bounded to be inversely proportional to the SNR parameter $s^2$ in Theorem~\ref{thm::SVD} and Corollary~\ref{coro::SVD}.
+This should be compared with (SDP1) and BalancedSDP, for which we have up to $O(n \exp(-c_0 s^2 w_{\min}^4))$ misclassified vertices as shown in Theorems~\ref{thm::exprate},~\ref{thm::expratenew}, and Corollary~\ref{coro::misexp}.
+See Section~\ref{sec::experiments} for numerical examples, comparing SDP1 and SVD.

-{\bf Discussions.} Theorem~\ref{thm::SVD} and Corollary~\ref{coro::SVD} show that the misclassification error is bounded to be inversely proportional to the SNR parameter $s^2$.
-This should be compared with SDP1 and BalancedSDP, for which we have up to $O(n \exp(-c_0 s^2 w_{\min}^4))$ misclassified vertices as we will show in Section \ref{sec::theorymain}.
-In Theorem~\ref{thm::SVD}, we will show convergence for the angle as well as the $\ell_2$ distance between the two vectors $v_1$ and $\bar{v}_1$, where $\bar{v}_1$ is the leading eigenvector of $R = \E(Y) \E(Y)^T$ as in~\eqref{eq::Rtilt}.
-In Section~\ref{sec::experiments}, we show that one can sort the values of $v_1$ and find the {\it nearly optimal } partition according to the $k$-means criterion for $k=2$; cf. Sections~\ref{sec::kmeansintro} and~\cite{PW07}.
+\begin{corollary} Denote by $v_1$ the leading unit-norm eigenvector of $YY^T$.
+Under the conditions stated in Theorem~\ref{thm::SDPmain} or~\ref{thm::exprate}, it holds with probability at least $1-2 \exp(-c n)$ that the signs of the coefficients of $v_1$ correctly estimate the partition of the vertices into two clusters, up to $O(\xi^2 n)$ misclassified vertices, where we set $\xi^2 \asymp 1/s^2$ as in~\eqref{eq::trend} for $\xi = \Omega(1/n)$ as in \eqref{eq::Varprofilepreview}. \end{corollary}